kubernetes/website/content/en/docs/concepts/workloads/pods/_index.md

 ## Privileged mode for containers

-Any container in a Pod can enable privileged mode, using the `privileged` flag on the [security context](/docs/tasks/configure-pod-container/security-context/) of the container spec.
+In Linux, any container in a Pod can enable privileged mode using the `privileged` (Linux) flag on the [security context](/docs/tasks/configure-pod-container/security-context/) of the container spec.
 This is useful for containers that want to use operating system administrative capabilities such as manipulating the network stack or accessing hardware devices.

-Processes within a privileged container get almost the same privileges that are available to processes outside a container.
+If your cluster has the `WindowsHostProcessContainers` feature enabled, you can create a [Windows HostProcess pod](/docs/tasks/configure-pod-container/create-hostprocess-pod) by setting the `windowsOptions.hostProcess` flag on the security context of the pod spec.
+All containers in these pods must run as Windows HostProcess containers.
+HostProcess pods run directly on the host and can also be used to perform administrative tasks as is done with Linux privileged containers.

 {{< note >}}
 Your {{< glossary_tooltip text="container runtime" term_id="container-runtime" >}} must support the concept of a privileged container for this setting to be relevant.